 Once you get to a point in your relationship where you have to ask yourself, “Should I break up with my boyfriend?” you will be torn between what you feel and what you know.

-You will be lost in your thoughts, but you will know deep down that the time has come to do something because things went terribly wrong and it’s time to somehow fix them or leave for good.
+You will be lost in your thoughts, but you will know deep down that the time has come to do something because things went terribly wrong and it’s time to somehow fix them or move on from a relationship.

 To an ordinary bystander, a friend, or family member, things may seem simple.